 Beginner Level – RCM Level 4 (corresponds to Suzuki 3)

 RCM Level 5 – Level 10 + senior instructors (RCM Level 5 corresponds to Suzuki 4)

 ONE-TIME REGISTRATION FEE

 SCHOOL YEAR SCHEDULING AND MISSED LESSONS POLICY FROM SEPTEMBER TO JUNE:

 After initial trial lesson you will be given exact time spot.
 From then on, lessons are scheduled on weekly basis.
 Lessons are billed and due monthly, on the first day of each month.
 One-time fees are billed at the time of booking.
 Registration fee is charged only after the initial trial lesson, once you confirm your interest.
 There are NO lessons (no charge for lessons) during Statutory Holidays.
-No make-up lessons policy: If you are unable to attend the scheduled lesson invite a friend or a family member to take a lesson in your place.
-Notify us prior to lesson about who will be attending.
+No make-up lessons policy: If you are unable to attend the scheduled lesson invite a friend or a family member to take a lesson in your place OR take an online option at the exact time of lesson.
 No credits can be issued for any missed lessons.
 Also, there will be no alternate time allocated, only regular scheduled time.